 They say words shape our reality.
 I suppose even homework itself wouldn’t want to live in the reality it shapes.
 Just as in the case with grammar (the second top hated word among learners of English – check out ‘WHY GRAMMAR LESSONS SHOULD BE RENAMED ‘UNDERSTANDING LANGUAGE’), the only feasible solution is to replace the word with a different word to make it sound more positive.

-This could have a much fancier and attractive name, something like a mission, or a super mission, or a simple ‘and to know more, please check out this resource‘.
+This could have a much fancier and attractive name, something like a mission, or a super mission, or a simple ‘and to learn more, please check out this resource‘.

 E.g. And your mission for tomorrow is….